 I don’t know about you, but I love shopping during the run-up to Halloween.
 I’ve bought 2 crockery sets that have skulls on them, which I’ll be using all year round, all thanks to Halloween.
 I’ve also bought a lot of tea towels, mugs, glasses, etc. I love home decor shopping at Halloween.

-Why not try getting into the Halloween spirit the same way, and go check out the Halloween decorations, and maybe even pick up a few things.
-You could also get your craft game on and make some or all of you Halloween decorations.
+Why not try getting into the Halloween spirit the same way, and go check out the Halloween decorations, and maybe even pick up a few things?
+You could also get your craft game on and make some or all of your Halloween decorations.

 If your friends aren’t free or you’re alone for whatever reason, then you could join a platform like Meetup and arrange to meet people through that to celebrate this spooky time of year.

 I know how hard it is to put yourself out there, but the benefits of doing so can make a huge difference.
-You could also reach out on Facebook groups in your area.
+You could also reach out to Facebook groups in your area.

 Then there’s the fear of being laughed at if I’m the only one in a costume on public transport, which, in my mind, will draw the attention of people who will then laugh at me.

 My partner, on the other hand, loves making an effort and dressing up for Halloween.
-The last time we celebrated Halloween we both dressed up.
+The last time we celebrated Halloween, we both dressed up.
 It’s hard to say no to my partner when it comes to stuff like that, which is annoying at the time, but a good thing in the long run.
 If you’ve read some of my earlier blog work, you’d understand.
-I lack the drive and motivation to do anything, even meeting my partner (The Difficulties Of Meeting My Partner and Partner Wants To Meet A Week Early).
+I lack the drive and motivation to do anything, even meeting my partner (Date Night: The Difficulties Of Meeting My Partner and Unexpected Plans: Partner Wants To Meet A Week Early).

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of how your mental health and Halloween work together in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.